 HOST_INTERNAL_REGISTRY

-: The URL to the private container registry you are using for Dash Enterprise images.HOST_INTERNAL_REGISTRY_USER
+: The hostname of the private container registry you are using for Dash Enterprise images, including the desired namespace.
+Must not include a trailing slash.HOST_INTERNAL_REGISTRY_USER

-: The username for the account you’ll use to push images to your private container registry.HOST_INTERNAL_REGISTRY_PASSWORD
+: The username for the account you’ll use to pull and push images to your private container registry.HOST_INTERNAL_REGISTRY_PASSWORD

-: The password for the account you’ll use to push images to your private container registry.INSTANCE_SSH_TARGET
+: The password for the account you’ll use to pull and push images to your private container registry.AUTH_REGISTRY_PULLS

 : Set to true